matikin9/bike-route-map/README.md

 Mapping curated bike routes in LA - _Nina & Amy_ create a map!
 Amy is the cyclist learning tech.
 Nina is the techie learning to ride.
 We both love maps and created this project as a way for each of us to share our knowledge with the other.
 We want this to turn into a useful resource that helps more people ride their bikes in Los Angeles.

 ## Log
 _5/8/17_ - Updated README with more information.
+In considering how to load new data and display it on the map, I think we may want to load it directly into Mapbox as a dataset.

 _4/15/17_ - Added popups to the route polylines.
 Currently it's hardcoded to display the route name straight from the XML.